RudrakshSJoshi/EYRC-GeoGuide/Task_4/Task 4A/readme.md

 - Optimize the system for improved performance and accuracy.
 - Experiment with different machine learning models and algorithms.

-## Acknowledgements
-We would like to express our gratitude to [Name of Institution/University] for providing us with the opportunity to participate in the GeoGuide(GG) Theme (eYRC 2023-24) competition.
-Additionally, we acknowledge the support and guidance of our mentors and advisors throughout the development process.

 ## Disclaimer
 This project is developed as part of an educational initiative and may contain experimental features.
 Use at your own risk.